STEM LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 30, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (: STEM) of a class action securities lawsuit.
+NEW YORK, June 1, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Stem, Inc. f/k/a Star Peak Energy Transition Corp. ("Stem" or the "Company") (NYSE: STEM) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Stem investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of a class consisting of all persons and entities other than defendants that purchased or otherwise acquired Stem securities: (a) pursuant and/or traceable to certain documents issued in connection with the merger consummated on April 28, 2021, by and among the Company, STPK Merger Sub Corp., and Stem, Inc., a private Delaware corporation; and/or (b) between March 4, 2021, and February 16, 2023, both dates inclusive.
 Follow the link below to get more information and be contacted by a member of our team: